 - create and publish useful articles.
-See Wechat as a place for blogging, which means that articles are more suited and not short notes like on Facebook.
+See Wechat is a place for blogging, which means that articles are more suited and not short notes like on Facebook.

-- Organize creative campaigns by HTML or Mini-programs to engage customers
+- Organize creative campaigns with HTML or Mini-programs to engage customers

 - Convenient customer service by answering all their concerns via the Chat function